ramensoftware/windows-11-taskbar-styling-guide/README.md

 # Colors

+In the following examples we're gonna use `Fill` as an example, but this also works for other properties that accept colors like `Background`

 ### Solid color

-In this example we're gonna use Fill, but this also works for Background so we're only using it as an example here

 ```
 Fill:=Color